-An easy recipe for a simple breakfast, brunch or even dinner!
+An easy Shakshuka recipe for eggs and sausage cooked in a rich tomato sauce.
+Make it for breakfast, brunch or even dinner!

 Tip/note:For the eggs to stay well shaped, make sure the sauce is just simmering very gently!